yashar-naghdi/prompt_extractor/README.md

-# prompt_extractor

-## Project Description
-Prompt Extractor is a Python tool designed to extract  all the prompts that one has written in ChatGPT.It is useful for extracting conversations for future use.

-## Installation
 No installation is required.
 The script can be run directly in any Python environment.
 Ensure you have Python installed on your system.

 ## Usage